21cmfast/21cmFAST/docs/updates_from_v3.rst

 correlated RNG used to determine their galaxy properties.
 Converting from the RNG to the properties can be done with :func:`py21cmfast.wrapper.cfuncs.convert_halo_properties`.
 Galaxy properties are not directly stored in these objects for efficiency and so we can correctly account for feedback in the forward time-loop.

+The conditional mass functions used to perform integrals have been extended with the Sheth-Tormen CHMF (Sheth+2002) which has been applied to ``21cmFAST`` in both halo and grid based source models, when the user sets ``HMF=='ST'``.
+All other mass functions rescale the Extended Press-Schechter (EPS) conditional mass function.